 What is the New York Diversity and Inclusion Requirement?

-The New York Courts website notes that courses that will satisfy this new CLE requirement need to address implicit and explicit bias within the legal industry in addition to issues relating to equal access to justice and serving a diverse population.
+The New York Courts website notes that courses that will satisfy this CLE requirement need to address implicit and explicit bias within the legal industry in addition to issues relating to equal access to justice and serving a diverse population.
 This is all so necessary right now: according to the ABA, women currently make up only 36% of the legal profession, and minorities make up just 29.8% of the industry (as of 2008).
 These studies don’t even touch on many other bases for discrimination, such as sexual orientation, nationality, disability, or religion.

 Like all CLE courses, a diversity CLE course must directly relate to issues in the legal profession and in the practice of law.
-This can include courses on lack of representation, workplace harassment, barriers to hiring, low retention, lack of professional development and promotion, and other such issues.
-Courses must be directly focused on the legal profession.
+This can include courses on lack of representation, workplace harassment, barriers to hiring, low retention, lack of professional development and promotion, and other such issues - but they must be focused on these issues within the legal profession.
 Programs about the substantive law of discrimination, or bias in a non-legal workplace, will not qualify for this credit type.

 It is worth noting that this requirement only impacts Experienced Attorneys, so if you’re newly admitted in New York you don’t have to worry about taking this just yet (and in fact, you won’t be able to earn CLE credit for Diversity courses as a Newly Admitted Attorney).

 The idea here is to eliminate bias against underrepresented groups within the legal industry, so courses can focus on race, gender, sexual orientation, religion, nationality, disability, and many other bases for discrimination.
 The key is that the focus be on the legal industry itself, and not on substantive law topics that are related to diversity and inclusion (ex: courses focused on immigration laws, the tax code and divorce law would not qualify for diversity credit).